geoffsmith82/Symposium2023/README.md

 	![image](./VoiceRecognition/screenshot-hal9000.png)
   - [Image generation](./ImageGeneration)
     - generate an image using text that you provide using OpenAI's DALLE-2 and DALLE-3 API.

+### Questions / Need Help?
+   Create an issue and I will respond to it.

 ### Providers Used/Available
   - Google - Text to Speech, LLM, Translate
   - Microsoft Azure - Text to Speech, GPT, Translate
   - Amazon - [Text to Speech](https://aws.amazon.com/polly/), [Translate](https://aws.amazon.com/translate/)
-  - [Anthropic](https://www.anthropic.com) claude-3-opus, claude-3-sonnet and claude-3-haiku, supportting one of largest context windows currently available (200k tokens)
+  - [Anthropic](https://www.anthropic.com) claude-3-opus, claude-3-sonnet and claude-3-haiku, supporting one of largest context windows currently available (200k tokens)
   - [Replicate](https://www.replicate.com) access a wide range of models
   - [Huggingface](https://huggingface.co/) access a wide range of models
   - [ElevenLabs](https://beta.elevenlabs.io/) Text to Speech and Voice Cloning